Bloated and sick around period

 Try taking non-steroidal anti-inflammatory drugs (NSAIDs) as directed.
 Health care providers recommend ibuprofen and naproxen sodium to alleviate some of the symptoms related to PMS.
 You may be tempted to pop more of these pills than directed, but too much of a good thing may lead to more serious problems.

 It might be useful to notice and jot down your symptoms and self-management attempts in a diary over the course of two to four months.
 What's the pattern of your menstrual cycle like?
 Is it regular?
 What days of the month do you feel the worse?
 On those days, what specific symptoms do you have, and how severe are they?
 What's worked to bring relief, if anything?
 This process of observation and documentation is called self-monitoring.
 Through self-monitoring, you'll notice patterns in your symptoms while seeing what self-management tactics work for you.

 If, after you self-monitor and try self-management for several months, you still find little or no relief from major PMS symptoms, you may be living with premenstrual dysphoric disorder (PMDD) or have underlying medical issues.
 If you're concerned that this might be an issue for you, it's a good idea to visit to a health care provider or gynecologist.
-If you're a Columbia student, you can call x4-2284 or log-in through Open Communicator to schedule an appointment with Primary Care Medical Services.
+If you're a Columbia student, you can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 It'd be a great idea to bring your self-monitoring diary to the appointment; your provider can use it to find patterns and suggest effective treatment strategies.

 PMS is a curious thing.
 Some women notice PMS symptoms and others don't.
 For those who do, it can be challenging to predict and manage symptoms.
 Women who have symptoms often find it helpful to self-monitor with a diary, and, fortunately, they usually find relief through self-management.